 Hiking on your period isn’t a problem for some people, but for others it’s a right pain.
 When water is scarce or dirty, your tried-and-true period protocols can fly out the window.
 Plus, as ecologically conscious beings, you might be thinking about reducing your impact.
-Or, you might not want to carry a tonne of waste over a long expedition.
 Let’s talk about your options for period maintenance while on the trail.

 Traditional Options: Pads & Tampons